Skip to main content

 Ensure the environment variable is set to the contents of the JSON key pair file downloaded from the Keys page of the service account's details view in IAM.

-Upon Agent startup, the contents of this variable will be written to a file at app/google_application_credentials.json and an environment variable named GOOGLE_APPLICATION_CREDENTIALS will be created set to that file path.
+Upon Agent startup, the contents of this variable will be written to a file at app/google_application_credentials.json and an environment variable named GOOGLE_APPLICATION_CREDENTIALS will be created and set to that file path.

 The credentials require the following permissions: